WBGZDTSL/WBGShare/docs/index.md

 ## **ABOUT ME**
 <blockquote class="custom-blockquote">
-  <p>"Firstly, I introuce myself to you.
-I am a computer enthusiast, a student who loves reading, writing, and new things.
+  <p>"Reading, sports and writing constitute my life.
 In the future, I will share my learning process, personal paper, and many intresting things here!
 If criticism is not free, then praise is meaningless.
 If you have any opinions on the content, feel free to email me.
 Let us encourage each other."</p>
 </blockquote>

 Name:Bangguo Wei (En: Aaron Wei)